beaubreedlove/FantasyFootball/rules.md

     1. League votes should be completed within 24 hours with each team manager voting yes (to make some change) or no (to keep things as they are).
     1. Managers may abstain from a vote.
 In this case their vote will not count for or against the proposal.
     1. Majority votes shall pass if at least half of the teams who didn't abstain, vote yes.
-    1. Unanimous votes shall pass if all managers vote yes or abstain.
+    1. Unanimous votes shall pass if a majority of managers vote yes and all other managers abstain.
     1. A unanimous vote will be required for any changes to the rules that may in anyway affect the chances for a manager to win a cash prize.
+    1. An objection shall constitute a yes vote to reverse the objected action.
+    1. All votes must be cast publicly, in the message board, and by the manager who's vote it is.
     1. A majority vote will be required for:
         1. Objections.
         1. Disambiguating any rules.